CV4RA/Diffu-VPR/README.md

-# MambaRainPlace
+# DiffuPlace

 This repository contains the implementation of the paper "Place Recognizer Meet Rainy Day: Towards Robust Visual Place Recognition for Mobile Robots with an End-to-end Enhanced Net".
-The code is structured similarly to the [MambaPlace](https://github.com/CV4RA/MambaPlace) repository and provides a complete end-to-end pipeline for visual place recognition under rainy conditions.

 ## Table of Contents